Skip to content

 Three processes:

 • Plugin.
 Code that ships inside a Minecraft server or proxy JVM, alongside the cloud-installed jar.
-Reports player join / transfer / disconnect, exposes RCON, implements proxy-side Network Composition routing.
+Reports player join / transfer / disconnect, exposes RCON, implements proxy-side Network routing.

 Two backing stores:

-Inside the controller
+Inside the Controller

 Subsystems